ultraio/docs-blockchain/docs/contracts/NFT Contract/NFT Actions/burn.md

 Upon the usage of the burn action the action verifies that the parameters supplied in the action have values.
 This includes owner, token_ids, and memo.
 The memo specifically has a 256 byte limitation.
 The required authorization is the owner user.
 The token_ids vector is verified to not be empty.

-**owner** and managers of corresponding token factories will get a notification.

 **On-the-fly migration**

 After v1 is activated by activers action, token exists either in v0 token table, token.a, or v1 token table, token.b.